smdr2670/CMakeTemplates/README.md

 # CMakeTemplates
-This repositry shows simple CMake examples which can be used as a template to setup builds quickly.
+This repository shows simple CMake examples which can be used as a templates to setup projects quickly.